Everything you need to know about Pillar 3a. Simply explained.

 Pillar 3a securities account

-Example 2: A married, Protestant-reformed couple from Lucerne with a taxable income of CHF 160,000 pays CHF 31,766 in taxes if neither spouse contributes to the 3rd pillar (Tax rates for 2019, City of Lucerne).
-If both of them deposit the maximum amount of CHF 6,826 into the 3rd pillar, the tax burden will amount to CHF 27,093, saving them CHF 4,673.
+A married couple from Lucerne with a taxable income of CHF 160,000 pays CHF 31,766 in taxes (2021 City of Lucerne tax rate) without Pillar 3a contributions.
+If both spouses contribute the maximum amount of CHF 6,883 for 2022 into Pillar 3a, their tax burden will be CHF 27,059.
+In other words, they save CHF 4,707.

-- If you buy residential property for your own use
+- You are buying a residential property for your own use.

-- If you are repaying a mortgage on owner-occupied residential property
+- You are paying off a mortgage on a residential property you use yourself.

-- If you purchase additional benefits in a pension fund
+- You purchase benefits from a pension fund.

-- If you receive a full disability pension
+- You begin drawing a full disability pension.

-If you have reached the AHV retirement age and are continuing to work, you can postpone the withdrawal up to five years and continue to contribute.
-If several pension accounts are available, you benefit from additional flexibility – depending on the canton you live in.
+If you have reached AHV retirement age but are still working, you can postpone withdrawing assets for up to five years while continuing to make contributions.
+If you have multiple pension accounts, you can benefit from additional flexibility – depending on which canton you live in.